 The Rubik’s cube is a simple and famous toy.
-Each of its 6 flat sides, or “faces,” is divided into 9 squares of a certain color, and the layers can be twisted and turned to shuffle those squares.
-Then you have to figure out how to spin the cube’s layers in the right order to make every side all one color again.
-There are 43 quintillion different ways that the squares can line up (that’s 10 x 10 x 10…until you have 19 10s).
-People have learned to solve the cube very quickly, though: Lucas Etter holds the world record at just under 5 seconds.
+Each flat side, or “face,” is divided into 9 squares of a certain color, and the layers can be twisted and turned to shuffle those squares.
+Then you have to figure out how to spin the cube’s layers to make every side all one color again.
+There are 43 quintillion different positions for all those squares (that’s 10 x 10 x 10…until you have 19 10s).
+People have learned to solve the cube very quickly, though: Patrick Ponce holds the world record at just under 5 seconds.
 And as our friend Tyler M. just shared, robots can solve it just as fast as we can.
-In a video by ARM Ecosystem, they built a robot that uses sensors to see the colored squares, then uses motors to hold and twist the cube to solve it.
-The robot has all the sets of steps programmed into it, so as soon as it sees the mix of colors on each face, it can figure out what to do.
+In a video by ARM Ecosystem, they built a robot that uses sensors to see the colored squares, then uses motors to hold and twist the cube to solve it!
 Let’s see if that fellow can figure out how make pancakes for breakfast, too.

 Wee ones: If the cube has blue, green, white, orange, red and yellow faces, how many colors is that?

 Little kids: If the robot turns the top layer, then the left layer, then the right layer, then starts over with the top layer to repeat, which layer does it turn on the 8th move?
 Bonus: If the robot starts solving the cube at 13 seconds into the video and takes 5 seconds, at what time in the video does it finish?